Informational Interviews for Life Science Professionals

 What if you, as a life science professional, had a way to affirm your career choice, expand your career network and gain insider information about the kind of job you seek?
 You do!
-Informational interviewing is an underused subset of networking that can boost your career in all these ways and more.
+Informational interviews are an underused subset of networking that can boost your career in all these ways and more.

 The idea is to have a relatively short – 20-30 minutes – conversation with someone holding a job like the one you’d like to have and ask all about what the job is like, along with advice about how to attain one like it.
 You may interview professionals with the power to hire, but you don’t have to do so to gain valuable information from the process.